 You might also want to sync to multiple cloud servers for redundancy.
 Syncdocs uses Google Storage to store your data and Dropbox uses Amazon S3.

-How to Sync Google Docs to Dropbox
+How to Sync Google Drive to Dropbox

 Previously Syncdocs needed the Dropbox or Google Docs folder to be in a specific place.
 Now, with Syncdocs version 1.23 or later, you can simply select your Dropbox folder and have it synchronize to Google Docs with Syncdocs.
 Here’s how: